loadzero/mipsdis/README.md

 ## Documentation

-Apart from this post, there are a few other bits and pieces of documentation that are worth looking at.
+Apart from this file, there are a few other bits and pieces of documentation that are worth looking at.

 There is an outline of the code [here](outline.md) that contains a summary of each module.
 The modules are listed in topological order.